google/caliban/README.md

 * [`caliban
   notebook`](https://caliban.readthedocs.io/en/latest/cli/caliban_notebook.html)
-  starts a Jupyter notebook or lab instance inside of a docker image containing your dependencies; the guarantee about an environment identical to AI Platform applies here as well.
+  starts a Jupyter notebook or lab instance inside of a Docker image containing your dependencies; the guarantee about an environment identical to AI Platform applies here as well.

 * [`caliban run`](https://caliban.readthedocs.io/en/latest/cli/caliban_run.html)
   packages your directory's code into the Docker image and executes it locally using `docker run`.
 If you have a GPU, the instance will attach to it by default - no need to install the CUDA toolkit.
-The docker environment takes care of all that.
+The Docker environment takes care of all that.
 This environment is truly identical to the AI Platform environment.
-The docker image that runs locally is the same image that will run in AI Platform.
+The Docker image that runs locally is the same image that will run in AI Platform.

 * [`caliban
   cloud`](https://caliban.readthedocs.io/en/latest/cli/caliban_cloud.html) allows
-  you to submit jobs to AI Platform that will run inside the same docker image you used with `caliban run`.
+  you to submit jobs to AI Platform that will run inside the same Docker image you used with `caliban run`.
 You can submit hundreds of jobs at once.
 Any machine type, GPU count, and GPU type combination you specify will be validated client side, so you'll see an immediate error with suggestions,